gorkemislerel/Churn-Prediction/README.md

 # Churn Prediction

 ## HOW TO RUN?
-### Clone repo and open application folder to run it.
+### Clone repo then open application folder to run it.
 ------------------------------------------------------------------------------------------
 ## PROJECT REWIEW
 --------------------------------------------------